Defining a SME. Which category does your company belong to?

 Autonomous enterprise

-An enterprise is autonomous if it’s totally independent or has holdings of less than 25 % of the capital or voting rights in one or more other enterprises.
-The same applies if other parties hold shares in the company to the same percentage.
+An enterprise is autonomous if it’s totally independent or owns less than 25 % of the capital or voting rights in one or more other enterprises.
+The same applies if other entities hold less than 25% of the shares in your company.

-In some cases, an enterprise may still be considered autonomous even if the 25 % threshold is reached by specific investors, such as venture capital companies)
+In some cases, businesses are considered autonomous even if up to 50% of their shares are owned by specific investors, such as venture capital companies.

 Partner enterprise